SAP-samples/btp-msteams-s4-suppliercollab/README.md

 Note: Principal propagation configurations can be set up, which is optional.
 For testing purposes, you can proceed if you want to execute the scenario with Basic Authentication.
 However, this is not recommended.

-# Solution Architecture for SAP S/4HANA on Azure using Private Link Service in SAP BTP and Microsoft Azure.
+## Solution Architecture for SAP S/4HANA on Azure using Private Link Service in SAP BTP and Microsoft Azure

 The architecture below leveraging the SAP Private Link Service in SAP BTP and Azure Private Link for connectivity helps seamlessly establish secured communication between SAP BTP and SAP S/4HANA.